MALIGN: Explainable Static Raw-byte Based Malware Family Classification using Sequence Alignment: Running Time

+The approach used in \toolname\ has some limitations too.
+Firstly, though with recent and efficient multiple sequence alignment tools like SibeliaZ ~\citep{sibeliaz} we can align malware files very fast, the time can grow with the number of samples in a family.
+Secondly, any static analyzer is fundamentally vulnerable since it cannot execute and analyze the behavior of the malware.
+Though \toolname\ provides robustness against some specific attacks, such as gradient-based patch attacks, it might not be the case for all attacks (discussed in \ref{app_sec:robust_discussion}).
+Thirdly, like most other static analyzers, it cannot perform on packed and encrypted malware without unpacking or decrypting it.

-In this paper, we presented a malware detection tool \toolname\ based on a recently developed multiple whole-genome alignment tool, SibeliaZ~\cite{sibeliaz}.
-Sequence alignment based approaches have been used for malware analysis in the past, but the use of a whole-genome alignment tool makes \toolname\ scalable to long malware sequences and protects against trivial adversarial attacks such as code obfuscation.
-The method is also interpretable and can be used to derive insights on malware such as identification of critical code blocks and code obfuscation.
+In this paper, we presented a malware family classification tool \toolname\ adopting a recently developed multiple whole-genome alignment tool SibeliaZ.
+Sequence alignment based approaches have been used for malware analysis in the past, but the use of a whole-genome alignment tool makes \toolname\ scalable to long malware sequences and protects against trivial adversarial attacks.
+The method is also interpretable and can be used to derive insights on malware such as the identification of critical code blocks and code obfuscation.
+To our knowledge, we are the first to explore the interpretability on a raw-byte based static malware classifier.

-We have applied \toolname\ on the Kaggle Microsoft Malware Classification Challenge (Big 2015) and the Microsoft Machine Learning Security Evasion Competition (2020) (MLSec) datasets, and observed that it outperforms widely used deep learning based methods such as MalConv, M-CNN, and the feature fusion method (Ahmadi {et al.}).
+We have applied \toolname\ on the Kaggle Microsoft Malware Classification Challenge (Big 2015) and the Microsoft Machine Learning Security Evasion Competition (2020) (MLSec) datasets, and observed that it outperforms state-of-the-art static classifier methods such as the MalConv, Feature-Fusion, and M-CNN method.
+However, outperforming other models is not the main goal of this paper, rather we wanted to explore static analysis from a different perspective to balance accuracy, interpretability, and robustness.

-Preliminary experiments show that \toolname\ is robust to common adversarial attacks such as padding and modification of sequences.
-In future, the method may be tested against other possible types evasion techniques and the machine learning algorithms can be adjusted accordingly.
-In addition, other whole- genome alignment tools such as Progressive Cactus~\cite{progressivecactus} may be experimented with.
+We discovered malicious code-blocks from our consensus sequences that can provide insights to malware analysts.
+We welcome security practitioners to utilize \toolname\ for not only classifying but also analyzing the malware. \toolname\ can be used in the future to measure the variance among malware samples which might provide insights about common practices by malware authors.
+We believe it might open up a new paradigm in the malware analysis domain.